Retour aux articles

 The XP-Pen Artist 22E Pro 21.5 inch is priced around £609.99 with the option to make monthly payments of $70 per month (if you buy directly from XP-Pen).
 The lofty price tag might give you pause, but this is top-of-the-line technology and the perks outweigh the negatives.
 If you're serious about graphic design and taking your career to the next level, the Artist 22E Pro might be the best choice for you.

-The XP-Pen Artist 22E Pro Touch is compatible with both Mac and PC computers.
-While the XP-Pen Artist 22E Pro Touch has plug-and-play functionality, it's recommended that you install the drivers and download the manual from the included installation CD.
-While the XP-Pen Artist 22E Pro Touch is easy to install, it may take some time to transition from using a XP-Pen tablet off-screen to drawing on the screen itself.
-Take your time, to familiarize yourself with the controls and multi-touch gestures (both XP-Pen's and the operating system you're using, whether it's Mac OS X or Windows).
+The XP-Pen Artist 22E Pro is compatible with both Mac and PC computers.
+While the XP-Pen Artist 22E Pro has plug-and-play functionality, it's recommended that you install the drivers and download the manual from the XP-Pen Official Site.
+While the XP-Pen Artist 22E Pro is easy to install, it may take some time to transition from using a XP-Pen tablet off-screen to drawing on the screen itself.
+Take your time, to familiarize yourself with the controls (both XP-Pen's and the operating system you're using, whether it's Mac OS X or Windows).

 We found that long strokes worked flawlessly, but short strokes took some getting used to.
-It’s possible that moving from a traditional XP-Pen tablet to drawing on the Artist 22E Pro Touch may confront you with a learning curve.
-The XP-Pen Artist 22E Pro Touch boasts all 8192 levels of pen-pressure sensitivity, allowing for a variety of stroke depths and intensities.
-We also found the touch strips on the back to be quite useful, because we were able to adjust brush size on the fly, without having to go into settings.
-We also found that certain multi-touch gestures facilitate navigating the workspace and kept our hands on the screen, not fumbling around for the keyboard.
-Overall, the XP-Pen Artist 22E Pro Touch can definitely make life easier for professional photographers, graphic designers, and artists.
+It's possible that moving from a traditional XP-Pen tablet to drawing on the Artist 22E Pro may confront you with a learning curve.
+The XP-Pen Artist 22E Pro boasts all 8192 levels of pen-pressure sensitivity, allowing for a variety of stroke depths and intensities.
+Overall, the XP-Pen Artist 22E Pro can definitely make life easier for professional photographers, graphic designers, and artists.

 Downloadable Software Bundle